7th Mechanized Corps (Soviet Union): Third Formation

 The corps was reformed between 1 August and 30 September 1943 near Solnechnogorsk in the Moscow Military District.
 The corps was led by Major General Ivan Dubovoy.
 The corps included the 16th, 63rd, and 64th Mechanized Brigades, and the 41st Guards Tank Brigade.
 On 15 September, the corps was given its battle flag.
 The self-propelled gun units of the corps were equipped with the SU-76i.
 On 1 October, the corps became part of the Steppe Front (later the 2nd Ukrainian Front).
 On 4 October, the corps was loaded onto trains and ten days later arrived at Kharkov.
 The corps crossed the Dnieper and on 16 October began an attack in the Piatykhatky area, which it helped capture on 19 October.
 On 6 November, Dubovoy was wounded and replaced by Major General Fyodor Katkov.
 From 24 December, the corps fought in the Dnieper–Carpathian Offensive and the Kirovograd Offensive.
 The corps formed part of the northern shock group during the attack on Kirovograd with the 5th Guards Army.
 On 5 January the 7th Mechanized Corps and 5th Guards Army broke through the German defenses north of the city.
 Joined by the 8th Mechanized Corps, the northern shock ground encircled Kirovograd, linking up with the 5th Guards Tank Army.
 The corps helped capture Kirovograd on 8 January, for which it was thanked by Stavka for its actions.
 On 15 January the corps was awarded the Order of the Red Banner for its actions.

 During March and April 1944, the corps fought in the Uman–Botoșani Offensive.
 On 17 March it helped capture Novoukrainka.
 On 18 March the corps received the honorific "Novoukrainka" for helping to capture Novoukrainka and Pomichna.
 The corps fought in the capture of the northern part of Odessa Oblast and advanced to the Dniester.
 The corps fought in the capture of Pevomaiske on 22 March, for which it received thanks from Stavka.
 In August, the corps fought in the Second Jassy–Kishinev Offensive.
 The corps supported the main attack of the 3rd Ukrainian Front on the west bank of the Dniester.

 During the offensive it crossed the Prut.
-On 22 August it was thanked by Stavka for breaking through heavily fortified defenses south of Bender and capturing Căușeni, Cimișlia, and Tarutyne.
+On 22 August it was thanked by Stavka for breaking through heavily fortified defenses south of Bender and capturing Căușeni, Cimișlia, and Tarutino.
 In early September, the corps fought in the capture of Romania and Bulgaria.
 On 9 September the corps received the Order of Suvorov 2nd class for breaking through defenses south of Bender and helping to capture Chișinău.
 On the same day the corps was thanked by Stavka for occupying Shumen.
 From 6 to 28 October, the corps fought in the Battle of Debrecen.
 The corps became part of the 2nd Ukrainian Front for the operation.
 On 12 October, it captured Oradea, for which it received thanks from Stavka.
 On 20 October it helped capture Debrecen, for which it received thanks from Stavka.